Dematerialization

 There will be specific fields where signatures and inputs of your DP and its corresponding executive will be needed as well.

-You need to submit your share certificates along with this dematerialization form and make sure you write “Surrendered for Demat Account” on top of each of the stock certificates before you submit those to the stockbroker.
+You need to submit your share certificates along with this Dematerialisation form and make sure you write “Surrendered for Demat Account” on top of each of the stock certificates before you submit those to the stockbroker.

 Now, the stockbroker will need to process this request to the company, registrars and transfer agents in parallel.

-Dematerialization Example
+Dematerialisation Example

 For instance, let’s say Rakesh’s father invested in a stock of MRF in 2001 and he has all the shares in physical files.